Atlanta Municipal Court: Warrant Amnesty Program Now!

 Many of these costs described are the outcomes of essentially, the best-case scenario if you are found guilty.
 If you face these DUI charges without a good attorney, the outcomes could be far worse than described above.
 You will need to be willing to spend the money up front on a good attorney to avoid these severely crippling financial burdens that will come later, if you are found guilty of a DUI.
 The initial cost of attorney’s fees may seem like a lot, and motivate you to find a cheaper attorney.
 Do not make this mistake.
 What you do not pay now for a good attorney, you will only end up paying for later.

-Attorney Andrew Lynch has years of experience handling DUI cases, if you need help call us now 404-373-7735.
+The Lynch Law Group has years of experience handling DUI cases, if you need help call us now 404-373-7735.

 DUI: Limited Driving Permit for Person’s Charged and Living in Georgia but Licensed to Drive in Another State